alxndr42/ansible-tor/README.md

 ### Exit Policy Blocks

-On exit instances, the file */etc/tor/exit-policy-blocks* will be included in instance torrc files before any `tor_exit_policy` values.
+On exit instances, */etc/tor/exit-policy-blocks\** files will be included in instance torrc files before any `tor_exit_policy` values.
 You can use this to place `ExitPolicy reject` statements in front of your exit policy.